bss8/fastethernet/README.md

 `kill_pids.sh` helper script.
 It will terminate processes with SP in the name, so ensure there are no other processes running.
 It is a graceful kill using kill -s SIGINT, not -9.
 The interrupt is caught in C++ and handled to 1) gracefully close the socket and 2) invoke the CSP object destructor.

+If running server and client on DIFFERENT machines, the script will need to be invoked on BOTH machines.
+If running server and client on SAME machine, the script need only be invoked ONCE.

 Kill CSP process:
 ![CSP Kill Script](./resources/images/csp_pid_kill.jpg)